Everything to Know Before Laying Sod & How to Lay Sod

 Whenever possible, start laying sod at the bottom of hills to keep the sod pieces from separating and creating gaps.
 Sod can actually float away during heavy downpours, so make sure to stake down sod that’s in swales designed to divert water.
 Also stake sod that’s directly in front of gutter downspouts that dump a high volume of water.

-Divide the yard into long, narrow sections
+How to lay sod: Divide the yard into long, narrow sections

 There’s no reason the sod in side yards has to be laid the same direction as in the front or back yard.
 Divide the yards into long, narrow strips.
 Laying sod the long way goes a lot faster because there are a lot fewer cuts to make.

 For purely aesthetic reasons, if you’re dealing with a square area, lay the rows of sod perpendicular to where they will be most visible, like from the street or living room windows.
 The lawn will seem more full that way because the long, continuous edge seams are much less noticeable when run perpendicular to the viewer.
+Check out even more landscaping tools we love.

 Stagger the seams